 Travel Spend Reduction

 Companies are always looking for ways to reduce costs.
 While a little belt-tightening is happening for most companies, it doesn’t necessarily mean there will be less travel.
-Instead, companies are getting smarter at reducing the costs associated with corporate travel.
+Instead, companies are getting smarter at reducing the costs associated with sustainable corporate travel.
 Some cost cutting measures include:

 - Using budget airlines, or moving from business class to economy class.